selvinsource/spark-pmml-exporter-validator/src/main/resources/datasets/iris_kmeans.md

 * 4. petal width in cm

 Note:
-* The class attribute (5th column) has been removed from the original dataset as not needed for the clustering algorithm
+* The target attribute (5th column) has been removed from the original dataset as not needed for the clustering algorithm

 ###References
 * [UCI Machine Learning Repository] University of California, School of Information and Computer Science